AdaCore/spark2014/lrm/source/introduction.rst

 Profiles and Analyses
 ---------------------

+**Action  LL-STT5:  A "profile" is defined already in the Ada RM, and it includes a set of restrictions, plus various policy specifications, and perhaps a few other things specifiable via pragmas.**

+**Action QO-CDR4: The use of profiles needs to be highlighted in the introduction.**

+**Associated action:  Add section to introduction to explain how profiles can be used in different contexts by the developers.**

 In addition to the core |SPARK| language subset, the language will define a number of *Profiles* which are designed to meet the needs of particular